-Cruising and transit information for the (4) major canal systems that make up the New York State Canal System (NYSCS) including: The Erie Canal, The Champlain Canal, The Oswego Canal, and The Cayuga-Seneca Canal.
+Cruising, navigation, and transit information for the (4) major canal systems that make up the New York State Canal System (NYSCS) including: The Erie Canal, the Champlain Canal, the Oswego Canal, and the Cayuga-Seneca Canal.

 You can complete and print or download for future use The NYSCS Recreational Vessel Pass Application here

 - Cayuga-Seneca Canal - Red markers are kept to starboard between locks CS1 and CS4 when south and westbound.

 - Champlain Canal - Red markers are kept to starboard between locks C-1 and C-12 when northbound.
 (North of C-12 the buoyage system reverses).